keu/docs/astro/alerts.md

     </TabItem>
     </Tabs>

-7. Add Pipelines or Tasks to your alert.
+7. Add DAG or Tasks to your alert.

-     - **Pipeline failure**: Click **Pipeline** to choose the Pipeline that you want to send an alert about if it fails.
-A Pipeline is another word for an Airflow DAG.
+     - **Pipeline failure**: Click **Pipeline** to choose the DAG that you want to send an alert about if it fails.

-    - **Task duration**: Click **Task** and choose the Deployment, Pipeline, and task name.
+    - **Task duration**: Click **Task** and choose the Deployment, DAG, and task name.
 Enter the **Duration** for how long a task should take to run before you send an alert to your communication channels.

-     You can add more Pipelines or tasks after you create your alert.
+     You can add more DAGs or tasks after you create your alert.

 8. Click **Create alert**.